fariastheodore-hub/DataMinds-Project-2/README.md

 ```
 Requirements: JDK 25, JavaFX 25.
 - Clone the repository to your machine.
-- type ./gradlew run to launch the app for the first time.
-- Close the app.
 - type ./gradlew run to launch the app and test it as you please.
 - type ./gradlew test to run the test suite.